-Tidal flats (also referred to as mudflats) are comprised of layers of fine mud due to the ongoing deposition of estuarine silts, which combines with deposition of fine sands by tidal movements.
+Tidal flats are comprised of layers of fine mud due to the ongoing deposition of estuarine silts, which combines with deposition of fine sands by tidal movements.
 For the purposes of this description, tidal flats include areas of tidal flats (sand, mud, sediments)/mangroves, marshy sediment flats/marshy saline sediment flats, saline mudflats and muddy sediments /alluvium/sediment flats (Table 5.1).